PostHog/hedgehog.vc/README.md

 we focus on businesses similar to our own - our unique experience is our unfair advantage:

-* open source saas start-ups
+* open source / dev tool / data software start-ups
 * pre-seed or seed round stage
 * technical founders

-you'll probably be a good fit if you're currently going through yc, but we will consider any companies that meet these criteria provided you are in a jurisdiction we can invest in (us, uk, cayman islands are ok)
+you'll probably be a good fit if you're currently going through yc, but we will consider any companies that meet these criteria provided you are in a jurisdiction we can invest in (us, uk, cayman islands are ok - ask if it's not on this list)

-we do seed stage because we've had success from seed stage through multiple rounds later ourselves, so can help the most here
+we do pre-seed and seed stage because we've had success from pre-seed stage through multiple rounds later ourselves, so can help the most here

 ## value